justinbois/distribution-explorer-app/continuous/exponential.rst

 - The Exponential distribution is the continuous analog of the :ref:`geometric`.
 The "rate" in the Exponential distribution is analogous to the probability of success of the Bernoulli trial in the Geometric distribution.
 - The Exponential distribution is a special case of the :ref:`gamma` with parameter :math:`\alpha = 1`.
+- The Exponential distribution is a special case of the :ref:`weibull` with parameter :math:`\alpha - 1`.

 ----